8.6.1 Overview

 Example: A participant needs help with transportation to a class starting next week.
 A community organization provides funding for transportation but will not have funds available for this purpose until next semester.
 Since the service is not available by next week, which is the time frame needed, WIOA can fund supportive services for transportation for this participant.

-Note: Adult and Dislocated Worker program participants in follow-up may not receive any program-funded supportive services.5
+Note: Adult and Dislocated Worker program participants in follow-up who have obtained unsubsidized employment may receive program-funded supportive services.5

 Career planners may provide a program-funded supportive service only if the service is connected to the individual's participation in a career or training service.
 The program-funded supportive service must end when the career or training service ends.
 For example, a participant receives financial assistance for child care while attending training.
 The participant cannot continue to receive the child care assistance after the training ends, unless the participant needs child care to participate in another career or training service identified in his/her employment plan.
 Supportive services alone cannot extend an individual's program participation.6